teamforage/forage-android-sdk/README.md

 val forage = ForageSDK()
 ```

 You can then use the instance to call methods that perform payment operations.
-Refer to the [payment operations](#payment-operations) section for documentation on available functions.
+Refer to the [payment operations](#payment-operations) section for documentation on available methods.

 ### `ForageTerminalSDK()`